tachibana-shin/assistant.koplugin/README.md

 1. Select one of the services listed below,
 1. Sign up and login.
-1. create an API key as their web page instrcted.
+1. create an API key as their web page instructed.

 | Platform API Key Pages                                            | Notes                                                     |
 | ----------------------------------------------------------------- | --------------------------------------------------------- |